OpenAddressesUK/theodolite/app/views/static/developers/apis-and-data.md

 Detailed documentation and sample code can be found at [Ernest](https://ernest.openaddressesuk.org).

+<h2 id='inference'>Attempt to infer the existence of addresses</h2>

+One of the techniques that we are using to build an address list without breaching copyright law is to infer the existence of addresses from other addresses.
+We have written a blog post discussing how this lets us [multiply addresses](/blog/2015/02/12/inference).

+Our inference API is called [Jess](http://jess.openaddressesuk.org/) it takes a single address as an argument and is typically used when new addresses are submitted to the platform.

+The address first needs to be structured into the BS7666 standard, for example by using the [Sorting Office API](/developers/apis-and-data#sortingoffice).

+When the address is submitted to the inference API Jess will look at other addresses in the database and return a list of addresses that we would infer based on the addition of this new addresses.

+These addresses, plus your initial seed address, can then be added through our submissions APIs.

+It is not necessary for the address to exist in the database for Jess to be able to perform inference

+Detailed documentation and sample code can be found at [Jess](https://jess.openaddressesuk.org).

 <h2 id='validate'>Validate an address</h2>

 The address validation API is part of our [ingester module](https://openaddressesuk.org/about/docs#ingester) (or "Ernest").